 Blackberries separate from the plant with the receptacle included.

 Raspberries, on the other hand, separate cleanly from the stem, with the receptacle staying on the plant.
 That’s why raspberries are neat little hollow domes of drupelets.

 A raspberry separates cleanly from the stem, leaving the receptacle on the plant.

 Well, I don’t know about you, but I’m getting a bit tired of the subfamily Rosoidae.
 Can we go on to another subfamily now?
 Please?
 OK, let’s do it.
 How about the ….

 (perigynous fowers, unicarpellate, fruit a drupe)

 Prunus is the cherry/plum/peach/apricot genus.
 These are the “stone fruits,” i.e., rose family drupes, defined as having a fleshy outer layer (the exocarp) surrounding a hard bony covering (the endocarp) that in turn covers the single seed.
 Fun fact: the almond is the seed of another Prunus drupe…it does look sort of like a peach pit, doesn’t it?

 Black cherry, Prunus serotina, is a shade-intolerant forest tree that is often a pioneer in old-field succession.
 Black cherry produces small flowers arranged in a drooping raceme inflorescence type.

-MOUSEOVER the IMAGE to see CHERRIES
+SLIDE the IMAGE to see CHERRIES

 Black cherry is a tree that produces small flowers in drooping racemes.